 Why are We Including a Student Loan Plan With the Money?

 Many employers offer student loan assistance programs that give you extra money to pay down your loans.

-The problem is that for many borrowers with over $100,000 in student debt, this might not be the best approach.
+The problem is that for many borrowers, this might not be the best approach.

 After all, if you’re utilizing an income-based repayment option over 20-25 years for loan forgiveness, paying extra on your debt is actually a sub-optimal decision.

 You’d want to set up a “tax bomb account” instead.